videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/participant-event-listener-class.md

 ### onStreamDisabled()

-- `onStreamDisabled()` will be emitted when any partcipant stops consuming or producing stream of any type
+- `onStreamDisabled()` will be emitted when any partcipant stops consuming or producing stream of any type.

 #### Event callback parameters